-Welsh Water has determined through water resources modelling that the drought order is most likely to be required during the months of August to November inclusive.
+Welsh Water has determined through water resources modelling that the drought order would only be required during the months of August to November inclusive.
 However, the impact of the drought order will only occur at times when freshet releases for fisheries purposes would normally be made.
 Information available at the time of this assessment indicates that releases are typically requested for a short period (around 4-5 days) during the early autumn.
 It is assumed that this relates to the need to ensure spate flows during the key fish migration period of October to December.
 The assessment has therefore considered potential impacts during the autumn/early winter period of October to December inclusive.
+Freshet releases may also be requested by NRW in June to aid smolt downstream migration, however releases during June would not be impacted by the drought order which is restricted to August to November inclusive.